GoblinArchives/LiminalHorror/Liminal Horror System/Principles for Wardens.md

 - Offer tough choices.
 - All situations should have multiple outcomes.
 - Clarify player intent before dice are rolled to make sure players have all information that would be obvious to their character.
 - Not every outcome can be fully known to a player before rolling, especially if it involves the Weird.
-A key aspect of the Old Gods is that their influence bends and breaks reality.
+A key aspect of the Old Powers is that their influence bends and breaks reality.
 - Every action should leave an impact on the world in some way.